mcc85s/FightingEntropy/Records/readme.md

 ...Saratoga Hospital will get involved, and have doctors commit medical fraud...<br>
 ...and nobody can actually stop these things from happening.

+Why can nobody stop these things from happening...?

+Because, the people that are SUPPOSED to stop these things from happening, are CARELESS, LAZY MORONS who don't perform ANY of the actions (1-3) above.
+Whereby allowing people to be VICTIMIZED REPEATEDLY, and then the VICTIMS are arrested and thrown into jail for ridiculous reasons.

 Effectively what I am suggesting, is that sometimes the police (among others) are pretty fucking CARELESS and LAZY.

-MAYBE THEY'RE NOT THAT CARELESS OR LAZY, but- they just routinely avoid actions 1-3 above.<br>
+MAYBE THEY'RE NOT THAT CARELESS OR LAZY, but- they just routinely avoid actions (1-3) above.<br>
 Or, doing their job THOROUGHLY or CAREFULLY.

 Either way, what the hell can anybody actually do...?<br>